 Stifel governance includes "responsible caretaking" with policies in place to ensure accountability.
 In accordance with NYSE and SEC rules, our Board of Directors is composed of two employee directors and nine independent directors, including a Lead Independent Director.
 Our board committees include Audit, Compensation, Corporate Governance & Nominations, and Risk Management, the members of which are 100% independent.
-Our firm's ESG work, measurement, and tracking are overseen at the Board level by the Corporate Governance & Nominations Committee, which in recent years has met regularly each year to discuss topics including diversity, philanthropy, environmental policies, and community development.
-Each quarter this committee is presented with ESG program updates by the Head of Diversity and Inclusion, who manages Stifel's ESG program across our business segments.
-We believe our approach to ESG is consistent with our firm's philosophy and our commitment to long-term value creation.
+Our firm's corporate responsibility work, measurement, and tracking are overseen at the Board level by the Corporate Governance & Nominations Committee, which in recent years has met regularly each year to discuss topics including diversity, philanthropy, environmental policies, and community development.
+Each quarter this committee is presented with Corporate Responsibility program updates by the Head of Diversity and Inclusion, who manages Stifel's CR program across our business segments.
+We believe our approach to responsibility is consistent with our firm's philosophy and our commitment to long-term value creation.

 Stifel takes data security seriously.
 Our data privacy and cybersecurity program has been designed for risk mitigation and defense, building on the National Institute of Standards and Technology (NIST) Cybersecurity Framework and the Center for Internet Security's (CIS) Critical Security Controls.
-Cybersecurity considerations are at the forefront of virtually every system architecture decision we make.
-Five years ago, Stifel began migrating select technology services to the cloud.
-We have found great success with this transition, as each migration has led to key benefits - better scale, reduced waste, enhanced security, and the ability to utilize just the right services for the use case.
-We will continue to introduce these benefits to more of Stifel's technology architecture in the years to come.
-In 2022, we invested in substantial improvements to our layered security architecture.
+Security is inherent in every system architecture development we make.
+Since 2021, Stifel has utilized the Agile SAFE methodology in the management of its information security programs.
+In 2023, we expanded the benefits of this approach to our infrastructure modernization initiatives, enabling increased prioritization of long-term workstreams and addressing systematic improvements with strategic rigor.